munish-shah/crash-pipeline/README.md

 ### Transformer (Python)

 The transformer service merges the three datasets (crashes, vehicles, people) into a single denormalized CSV file.
 It handles data type conversions, null handling, and creates a unified schema.
 The merged CSV is stored in MinIO as the Silver layer.
+Polars is used instead of Pandas for better performance on large datasets.

 **Key Features:**
 - Efficient merging using Polars for large datasets